 Charter School will provide appropriate services, supports, technology and resources to enable students to complete their independent study program successfully.
-These independent study policies have been established by Charter School in alignment with Education Code § 51745 et seq., drafted to meet the requirements of Assembly Bill 130 (2021), and adopted pursuant to Education Code ("EC") § 51747 and 5 C.C.R. § 11701.
-The following policies are effective as of the start of Charter School's 2021-22 school year:
+The following independent study policies have been established by Charter School in alignment with Education Code ("EC") § 51744 et seq. and adopted pursuant to EC § 51747 and 5 C.C.R. § 11701: